Aged Cheese (Parmesan) - Developing

 from typing import Annotated

-from nandscape import Circuit, Signal, Input, Output
+from nandscape import Component, Signal, Input, Output

-class Not(Circuit):
+class Not(Component):

 a: Annotated[Signal, Input]